-Gosford Micrographics has earned a first class reputation for its high standards in producing 16mm microfilm, 35 mm microfilm,105mm microfilm or microfiche and aperture cards with over 35 years experience within the Australian marketplace.
+Gosford Micrographics and Scanning has earned a first class reputation for its high standards in producing 16mm microfilm, 35 mm microfilm,105mm microfilm or microfiche and aperture cards with over 35 years experience within the Australian marketplace.

 16mm roll film

 All documents up to A3 size are microfilmed on high-resolution planetary cameras, with a 16mm roll of microfilm containing up to 3000 frames.
 The advantage to our clients microfilming with planetary cameras is increased cost-effective conversion of film to digital images should this be required in the future.

 35mm roll film

 Engineering drawings, drainage plans, maps and architectural plans up to A0 size are microfilmed onto to 35mm roll film.
 For plans and drawings, the 35mm roll film can then be either inserted into microfilm jackets or mounted onto microfilm aperture cards where each drawing can be individually indexed.
 The microfilm jackets (originals) can be duplicated onto diazo microfiche for every day use and distribution to other offices.

 Newspapers, Council Rate and Valuation books, old Minutes, Hansard, Manuscripts, and many large bound documents are microfilmed onto 35mm roll film.
 The 35mm film (original) is then duplicated onto either vesicular (positive or negative) or silver halide film that is used for every day use and distributed to other offices.

 35mm film has a superior reproduction quality when it is being converted to electronic images over both 16mm and 105mm for handwriting and photographs.